Isaac-Smith-369/jeopardy-api/README.md

 ## Getting Started

-To get started with the Jeopardy!
-API:
+To get started with the Quizriot API:

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.